nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 4. `DeletePersonCommand#deleteByModuleCode()` will call `Model#deletePerson` for contacts with attached to the module code to delete only otherwise `DeletePersonCommand#deleteModuleCodeTag` will be called.
 5. The deletion is successful and a CommandResult is returned with an appropriate success message to indicate that the deletion was successful via the CommandUtil#getCommandResult() method.

-The following sequence diagrams show how the delete by module code feature works successfully, using the example command delete m/CS2103T:
+The following sequence diagrams show how the delete by module code feature works successfully, using the example command `delete m/CS2103T`:

 ![Interactions for  `delete m/CS2103T` Command](images/BatchDeleteSequenceDiagram.png)